phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_redirect_url
 ----------------
-This function can return a different url than get_url_.
+This function can return a different URL than get_url_.
-The url returned by this function will be used to ``redirect()`` the user to when they mark the notification as read.
+The URL returned by this function will be used to ``redirect()`` the user after they mark the notification as read.
-Most commonly this url is the same as the url returned by get_url_, it even defaults to that.
+By default this URL is the same as the URL returned by get_url_.
-So if you do not want to provide a different *"mark read"*-url, you can omit this function.
+So if you do not need to provide a different *"mark read"*-URL, you can omit this function.

 For example, the :class:`post` notification uses this to send the user to first unread post in a topic.

 .. code-block:: php

    /**
-    * Get the url to redirect to after the item has been marked as read.
+    * Get the URL to redirect to after the item has been marked as read.
     *
-    * @return string  The notification's "mark read"-url */
+    * @return string  The notification's "mark read"-URL */
    public function get_redirect_url()
    {